flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_spark/README.rst

 Flyte can execute Spark jobs natively on a Kubernetes Cluster, which manages the lifecycle, spin-up, and tear down of a virtual cluster.
 It leverages the open-sourced `Spark On K8s Operator <https://github.com/GoogleCloudPlatform/spark-on-k8s-operator>`_ and can be enabled without signing up for any service.
+This is like running an ``transient spark cluster``, a type of cluster that is spun up for a specific spark job and torn down after it is complete.
-This is like running an ``transient cluster`` which are better for production workloads, but have an extra cost of setup and teardown.
+These clusters are better for production workloads, but have an extra cost of setup and teardown.
 In Flyte/K8s, the cost is ammortized by the fact that pods are faster to create than a machine, but the penalty of downloading docker images may affect the performance.
 Also remember - starting a pod is not as fast as running a process.